 A RA is a fellow student trained to help residents of a hall develop community and reports to the Area Director (AD).
 An AD is a full-time, live-in staff member responsible for the management of a specific group of buildings.
 This includes community development and the training of student residential staff.
 For more information about Area Directors and the other positions listed, also see Housing Contract Residence Life Staff.

-The official move-in date for freshmen and transfer students is Friday, August 21, 2015 at 8:00 a.m.
+The official move-in date for freshmen and transfer students is Friday, August 19, 2016 at 8:00 a.m.
 The Tribe ID Services office would like to invite all new students to stop by their office during the summer and have their ID made.
-They will also be set up on Thursday, August 20 and Friday, August 21 in the Sadler Center.
+They will also be set up on Thursday, August 18 and Friday, August 19 in the Sadler Center.
 Also see the Housing Contract Checking into a Room.
 Follow this link for information on the Tribe ID Services and Procedures.
-For upper level and graduate student check-in follow these links.

 The room change request process begins one week after the first day of classes in the fall and continutes through the spring semester.
 Residents interested in changing rooms should go to the Residence Life Office, Campus Center 212, after the room change period begins to complete the room change form.
 Since we are typically at 100% occupancy to start the year, it may be difficult to change rooms.
 The timeline will vary depending on the availability of spaces and the type of room you are looking to move into.
 In order to keep the process equitable, room changes are offered on a first-come, first-serve basis based on the order your request was received.
 When your request has been reached, the Associate Director will contact you with room change options.
 You will be given a specific amount of time to decide if you wish to stay in your current assignment and remain on the waiting list or move to a new assignment.
 For more information also see the Housing Contract Room Changes and Checking out of a Room.